A father preparing to walk his daughter down the aisle and a young man who ran out for a snack were among those killed in the Philadelphia mass shooting | KRDO

 “I have nothing but anger,” his other sister, Jasmine Wamah, told reporters at the news conference.

-Authorities identified the other two people killed as 15-year-old Daujan Brown and 29-year-old Dymir Stanton.
+Authorities have identified the fifth victim in Monday’s attack as 29-year-old Dymir Stanton.

 The-CNN-Wire